Who Says Welding Doesn’t Affect Strength?

 3. Stitch welds are intended to spread heat distress so the material strength is not as affected by the welding.
 Hard to say here how much that helped, yet judging from the marks, it did help.

-4. 15 years is a long time in service.
-It’s a lot of abuse to take.
-Goes to show that even when it works for a while does not mean it’s invincible.
+4. 15 years is a long time in service, and that is a lot of abuse to take.
+Goes to show that even when it works for a while does not mean it is totally invincible.

 5. I think the base plate material was a little too thin for the application overall.
 This is a case of being right on the edge of good enough / strong enough.